Anisotropic Universes in Light of Background Cosmological Observations: Sources of Anisotropy

 In some of these scenarios, the scalar field drives cosmic acceleration, while its coupling to an additional field introduces anisotropy into the expansion.
 However, certain fields that explicitly break isotropy can, by themselves, sustain an anisotropic accelerated expansion.
 Among these are vector fields~\cite{Koivisto:2007bp} and $p$-forms~\cite{Orjuela-Quintana:2022jrg}, which we will also analyze in this work.

 More details about the models under investigation are outlined below.
 While this section does not provide an exhaustive theoretical derivation for each case—relevant references are cited throughout the text—we present the essential steps required to obtain the equations of motion used in our numerical analysis.
+However, we clarify that a proper dynamical analysis of each model has been carried out in previous works, which are appropriately cited throughout the text.